 Supercharge your brain function and protect the heart with sage

 Sage is a popular kitchen spice beloved by chefs for its ability to add savory, robust flavor to recipes.
-This intriguing herb also has a long history of use in traditional medicine to help heal ulcers, rheumatism, gout, digestive upsets and high blood sugar.
+This intriguing herb also has a long history of use in traditional medicine to help heal ulcers, rheumatism, gout, digestive upsets, and high blood sugar.
 But, perhaps the most intriguing traditional use of sage is to promote better brain function and heart health.

 Since antiquity, sage has been associated with learning.
-A person referred to as a “sage” is acknowledged to be profoundly wise, and “sage,” as an adjective, is synonymous with “judicious,” “prudent” and “sensible.”
-Now, recent research involving Alzheimer’s patients supports sage’s time-honored reputation as a neuroprotective agent and a brain-booster.
+A person referred to as a "sage" is acknowledged to be profoundly wise, and "sage," as an adjective, is synonymous with "judicious," "prudent," and "sensible.
+Now, recent research involving Alzheimer's patients supports sage's time-honored reputation as a neuroprotective agent and a brain-booster.

 Sage improves memory and cognitive function in Alzheimer patients

 Sage, botanically known as Salvia officinalis, is a member of the mint family.
-Like its cousins - oregano, thyme and rosemary - sage is packed with beneficial plant compounds such as caffeic acid, chlorogenic acid, rosmarinic acid, apigenin, luteolin, ellagic acid and rutin.
-These antioxidant compounds can scavenge harmful free radicals and protect the brain’s defense system.
+Like its cousins - oregano, thyme, and rosemary - sage is packed with beneficial plant compounds such as caffeic acid, chlorogenic acid, rosmarinic acid, apigenin, luteolin, ellagic acid, and rutin.
+These antioxidant compounds can scavenge harmful free radicals and protect the brain's defense system.

 Sage has been shown to inhibit the breakdown of acetylcholine, a neurotransmitter vital for memory and learning.
 Researchers have learned that patients with Alzheimer’s disease and dementia have lower levels of this important brain chemical.

-In a study published in Journal of Clinical and Pharmacological Therapies, patients with mild to moderate Alzheimer’s disease were given 2 ml of sage extract, or a placebo, daily for four months.
-The researchers found that the sage group performed better on tests measuring memory, problem-solving, and reasoning.
-And, a separate study published in Psychopharmacology showed that sage extract significantly enhanced memory and improved accuracy of attention in elderly adults.While more study is needed, the research highlights sage as a potential natural treatment for neurodegenerative brain conditions and age-related cognitive decline.
+In a study published in the Journal of Clinical and Pharmacological Therapies, patients with mild to moderate Alzheimer's disease were given 2 ml of sage extract, or a placebo, daily for four months.
+The researchers found that the sage group performed better on memory, problem-solving, and reasoning tests.
+A separate study published in Psychopharmacology showed that sage extract significantly enhanced memory and improved the accuracy of attention in elderly adults.

 Sage tea improves cholesterol profiles and supports heart health

-In a study published in International Journal of Molecular Science, researchers found that volunteers who drank two cups a day of sage tea for four weeks experienced increased activity of natural antioxidants – such as glutathione – in the body.
-In addition, the participants had lower levels of harmful LDL cholesterol and higher levels of beneficial HDL.
+In a study published in the International Journal of Molecular Science, researchers found that volunteers who drank two cups a day of sage tea for four weeks experienced increased activity of natural antioxidants – such as glutathione – in the body.
+In addition, the participants had lower levels of LDL cholesterol and higher levels of HDL.

 In fact, just one teaspoon of ground sage contains 10 percent of the reference daily intake of vitamin K, which is essential for proper blood clotting.
-Scientists have recently discovered that vitamin K discourages calcium-laden plaque deposits - and the development of atherosclerosis - by keeping calcium out of the bloodstream and in the bones, where it belongs.Sage offers anti-aging “gifts” to skin
+Scientists have recently discovered that vitamin K discourages calcium-laden plaque deposits - and the development of atherosclerosis - by keeping calcium out of the bloodstream and in the bones, where it belongs.

 Believe it or not, sage can promote smoother, less wrinkled skin.